Skip to main content

 2. Define a Protobuf Traversal Print Function

-This function recursively walks through any protobuf message and prints all its fields, converting bytes to base58.
+This function recursively walks through any protobuf message and prints all its fields, converting bytes to base58 or hex.

 return bs58.default.encode(buffer);